 The kitchen is arguably the epicentre of your home and because of that, it is probably the area in your household that creates the most waste.
 From plastic packaging to wilting greens and stale bread, kitchen waste can seem like a monstrous task.
-Here are five simple ways to reduce your kitchen waste.
+Here are eight simple ways to reduce your kitchen waste.

 1\ Food waste